-The #WirelessTuesday Podcast is available on iTunes or by simply directing your favorite Podcast player to this feed.
 New episodes are available monthly and occasionally mid-month with a special edition.
 On this page you’ll find a link to summary articles where we post the audience questions and guest responses.

 You are invited to participate in the live podcast recordings each month!
 We use Cisco WebEx Event Center and you can use the Upcoming Events section of this page to register for each session.

 Please subscribe to the #WirelessTuesday email list to stay up-to-date with an event reminder and follow-up message each month.

 |September 4, 2018||In this 20 minute video I describe DNA licensing.||Watch Recording|

 |August 7, 2018||I chat with Vivek Menon about getting more from your WiFi using CMX Engage from Cisco’s recent acquisition of July Systems.||Watch Recording|

 |July 3, 2018||Cisco’s Min Se Kim, a Sr TME, takes us through an exciting new innovation in DNA Center: Intelligent Capture.||Watch Recording|